Tuition, Special Fees, and Costs

 Students are admitted to degree programs without regard to their ability to pay.
 All full-time degree candidates are eligible for financial aid in the form of loans, scholarships, and employment.
-U.S. citizens must complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov.
-All students must also complete the School of Nursing Financial Aid Application, available on the School Web site.
-Graduate Entry Prespecialty Nursing applicants and R.N. applicants to the master’s program must complete these applications by February 1, 2017.
-All continuing students in the master’s program must file for aid by March 15, 2017.
+U.S. citizens must complete the Free Application for Federal Student Aid (FAFSA) online at fafsa.ed.gov.
+Graduate Entry Prespecialty Nursing applicants and R.N. applicants to the master’s program must complete the FAFSA by February 1, 2018.
+All continuing students in the master’s program must file for aid by March 15, 2018.
 Late applicants may not be eligible for maximum funding.
 All financial information and files are kept strictly confidential.

 Types of Aid

 Financial aid is awarded based on demonstrated financial need.
 U.S. citizens are awarded federal student loans, work-study, and scholarship according to federal regulations and school policy.
 The School offers the Federal Direct Unsubsidized Loan, Direct Graduate PLUS Loan, and Nursing Student Loan to the maximum eligibility the funds allow.
 International students are eligible for School scholarship, but not federal student loans.
 Part-time students are eligible for loans only.